ladunjexa-pbl/vanillajs-zen-ai/readme.md

 <!-- ENV VARIABLES -->
 ### :key: Environment Variables

-In order to use LunaAI you have to create your OpenAI api key [here](https://openai.com/api), to run this web app, you will need to add the following environment variable to your .env file
+In order to use ZenAI you have to create your OpenAI api key [here](https://openai.com/api), to run this web app, you will need to add the following environment variable to your .env file

 `OPENAI_API_KEY`